Fort Peck Dam: Representations in art and literature

 Fort Peck Dam is probably best known for being the subject of a photograph of the spillway taken by Margaret Bourke-White while still under construction that was the cover photo of the first issue of Life magazine on November 23, 1936.
 Later, the photograph by Bourke-White was used on a United States postage stamp in the "Celebrate the Century" series.

 The dam is also center-stage in Bucking the Sun, by the Montana-born writer Ivan Doig, published in 1996.
 The novel tells the story of the fictional Duff family and their various roles in the mammoth dam project, and in the process describes the working conditions and way of life of the thousands of workers hired to construct the Fort Peck Dam, many of them homesteaders from upriver farms destined to disappear under the waters of the newly formed Fort Peck Lake.

+The Fort Peck Dam is also featured in Ivan Doig’s novel, The Bartender’s Tale.

 Fifty Cents an Hour: The Builders and Boomtowns of the Fort Peck Dam, by Montana author Lois Lonnquist, published in 2006, is an overall history of the Fort Peck dam and spillway construction.
 Built by the Army Corps of Engineers, PWA Project #30 provided thousands of jobs during the Great Depression.
 The book includes the history of the boomtowns that sprang up in the area, and the "project people" who lived and worked at Fort Peck during the "dam days."

 M.R.
 Montgomery, Personal History, "Impalpable Dust," The New Yorker, March 27, 1989, p.
 94 was written by the son of an engineer who worked at the dam during its construction.
 After his father's death, the author researched the dam's construction and his father's role in it.